chulminy/AE_ENVE_GEOE_121/README.md

 This course includes lectures, tutorials, and quizzes:
 * [**Lectures**](#course-outline) are to cover the major topics, discussing the important programming concepts with worked-out examples.
 The instructor will teach the [*course material*](comp_method_book_cm_s21.pdf).
-* [**Tutorials**](#tutorial) are **self-study** resources to assist students to solve the problems in the course material, homework assignments, and quizzes.
+* [**Tutorials**](#tutorial) are **self-study** resources to assist students to solve the problems in the course material, lab assignments, and quizzes.
 Students can find the problems on [*Tutorial: Computational Method*](https://grader.mathworks.com/courses/18318-tutorial-computational-method) in the MATLAB Grader.
-* [**Lab assignments**](#homework-assignment) are to provide practice for programming and evaluate your progress on the understanding of the course material.
-The homework assignments will be posted on the MATLAB Grader.
+* [**Programming Lab**](#programming-lab) are to provide practice for programming and evaluate your progress on the understanding of the course material.
+They are posted on the MATLAB Grader.
 * [**Quizzes**](#quiz) are to evaluate your knowledge and programming skills.
 There will be four quizzes over the course.

 ## Course Objectives